arborchat/arborchat/specifications/sprout.md

 ```

 - `message_id` should be a unique unsigned integer that has not been sent to the remote side of the connection before.
-- `node_id` is the id of the node whose ancestry is being requested.
+- `node_id` is the ID of the node whose ancestry is being requested.
 - `levels` is the desired number of levels of ancestry.

 #### Possible Responses

 - `response`